-Applicants should describe the need to implement strategies that reduce barriers to accessing treatment for prospective patients with OUD and/or STUD, re-engage patients who have unexpectedly or prematurely discontinued their treatment, support current patients to promote retention, and provide whole-person care.
+Applicants should describe the need to implement strategies that reduce barriers to accessing treatment for prospective OTP patients, re-engage patients who have unexpectedly or prematurely discontinued their treatment, support current patients to promote retention, and provide whole-person care.
 Applicants should describe needs specific to the District of Columbia and cite data accordingly.